 The purpose of the Educator Effectiveness Committee is to redesign and assess the implementation of an evaluation plan that is focused on measuring teaching effectiveness.

 The committee is made up of three educators, a paraeducator and one administrator from each of the three schools along with the Superintendent, District Curriculum Coordinator, and the Raymond Education Association President.
-During the 2015-16 school year paraeducators from each of the buildings were added to the committee as well as the president of the Raymond Education Support Staff association.
-The 2017-18 committee included:
+The 2020-2021 committee included: